philpagel/ut8803e/README.md

 # Protocol reverse engineering

-If you are interested in how I went about figuring out the comunication protocol, have a look at my [blog post](https://techbotch.org/blog/ut8803e-bench-meter/index.html#ut8803e-bench-meter) covering that.
-Sorry – only in german right now.
+If you are interested in how I went about figuring out the communication protocol, have a look at my [blog post](https://techbotch.org/blog/ut8803e-bench-meter/index.html#ut8803e-bench-meter) covering that.
+Sorry – only in German right now.

 # Contributing